County Fair Guide

 Est. 1874August

 The Centre County Grange Encampment & Fair in Centre Hall is one of Pennsylvania's oldest and most beloved fairs, a nine-day August tradition where families have camped on the grounds for generations in a uniquely American fair experience dating to 1874.
-Dating to 1874, it is one of Pennsylvania's oldest and most enduring agricultural fair traditions.
+The fair traces back to 1874, making it one of Pennsylvania's longest-running agricultural traditions.

 6. 6